These Sea Salt Brownies have the perfect balance of sweet and salty. They’re fudgy, rich, and chocolatey with a hint of salt.

 Have you ever tried a salted fudge brownie?

 - 2 ounces dark chocolate (I used 90%, but you could also use baker's chocolate)

 - 1/4 cup and 2 tablespoons cocoa powder (I used Hershey's special dark)

 - 1 cup brown sugar

 - 1 1/2 teaspoons vanilla extract

 - 1 cup all purpose flour

 - Preheat the oven to 350F.
 Set aside a parchment paper or non-stick foil covered 8" x 8" pan.

 - In a medium saucepan over low heat, melt the butter and dark chocolate together.
-Once melted, remove from heat and whisk in the cocoa powder.
+Once melted, remove from heat and whisk in the cocoa powder and sea salt.

 - Bake for 30-35 minutes until cooked on the outside edges and still fudgy if a cake tester is inserted.
 Allow to cool for at least 1 hour before cutting.